-Did you know that non mammals comprise less than 10% of the studies on the gut microbiome?
+Did you know that non-mammals comprise less than 10% of the studies on the gut microbiome?
 (1).
 There are over 10,000 species of reptiles in the world.
 While there are certainly differences between the species, let’s explore a little into the reptile microbiome.

 How do reptiles develop their microbiome?

 To gain further insight into what factors contribute to their microbiome development, a study examined three types of lizards native to Argentina, two omnivorous and one herbivorous.
 In this extensive study, they determined the microbiome varied among all species, but the two omnivorous species had more similar bacterial communities than the herbivorous species.
-After analyzing food sources, soil, and other environmental components, they determined that a significant amount of the bacterial communities in the gut overlapped with microbes found on the plants they consume indicating that reptiles likely acquire some of their microbiome from the diet.
+After analyzing food sources, soil, and other environmental components, they determined that a significant amount of the bacterial communities in the gut overlapped with microbes found on the plants they consume indicating that reptiles likely acquire some of their gut bacteria from the diet.